dm5tt/MiniSpeedController/README.md

 Mostly for playing around with very cheap RISC-V microcontrollers and an execise for C/Rust with very limited resources.

-It can be used for controlling simple toy robot chassis that usually have two DC motors with light barriers.
+It can be used for controlling simple toy robot chassis that usually have two DC motors with light barriers which can be used as feedback loop for a control algorithm.

 ## System Overview